 Late Payment Policy

 Students may add a class after the published tuition payment due date.
 Payment for the additional class will be due within five (5) business days of adding the course or by the published ‘Last Day for 100% Refund’ for the session the course is in.
 Registration is not complete until payment is made with the Student Accounts Office.
-If the student is already enrolled in the Tuition Payment Plan, remaining payments can be adjusted to reflect the additional charges by contacting the Student Accounts Office.
+If the student is already enrolled in the Tuition Payment Plan, remaining payments will be adjusted to reflect the additional charges.
+The student must log into Nelnet to review the revised payment amounts.

-A $15.00 fee will be charged for any check returned.
+A $15.00 fee will be charged for any physical check returned.
 More than two (2) returned checks will result in immediate suspension of your right to pay by check.
+A $30.00 returned payment fee will be charged for any payment made on a payment plan.
+A $1.00 returned payment fee will be charged for any other payment made online.

 Student Refunds, Direct Deposit, FSA Hold Credit, and Book Vouchers